-14 Commitment and identification of planned environmental water
+15 Commitment and identification of planned environmental water

-Water is committed and identified as planned environmental water in the water source in the following ways:
+Water is committed and identified as planned environmental water in these water sources in the following ways:

-- (a) by reference to the commitment of the physical presence of water in the water source, - (b) by reference to the long-term average annual commitment of water as planned environmental water, and - (c) by reference to the water that is not committed after the commitments to basic landholder rights and for sharing and extraction under any other rights have been met.
+- (a) by reference to the commitment of the physical presence of water in these water sources, - (b) by reference to the long-term average annual commitment of water as planned environmental water, and - (c) by reference to the water that is not committed after the commitments to basic landholder rights and for sharing and extraction under any other rights have been met.

-15 Establishment and maintenance of planned environmental water
+16 Establishment and maintenance of planned environmental water

-- (1) (Repealed) - (2) This Plan establishes planned environmental water in the water source as follows: - (a) the physical presence of water resulting from the access rules specified in Division 2 of Part 8 of this Plan, - Note.
+- (1) This Plan establishes planned environmental water in these water sources as follows: - (a) the physical presence of water resulting from the access rules specified in Division 2 of Part 8 of this Plan,

+Note.
 The rules in Division 2 of Part 8 of this Plan set flow rates or flow levels below which the taking of water is not permitted.
-Some limited exemptions apply. - (b) the long-term average annual commitment of water as planned environmental water resulting from compliance with the long-term average annual extraction limit and long-term average sustainable diversion limit as specified in Part 6, - (c) water remaining after water has been taken under basic landholder rights, access licences and any other rights under the Act, in accordance with the rules specified in Parts 6 and 8 of this Plan. - (3) The planned environmental water established under subclause (2) (a) is maintained by the rules specified in Division 2 of Part 8 of this Plan.
+Some limited exemptions apply.

+- (b) the long-term average annual commitment of water as planned environmental water resulting from compliance with the long-term average annual extraction limits and long-term average sustainable diversion limits as specified in Part 6, - (c) the water remaining after water has been taken under basic landholder rights, access licences and any other rights under the Act in accordance with the provisions in Parts 6 and 8 of this Plan.

-- (4) The planned environmental water established under subclause (2) (b) is maintained by the provisions specified in Part 6 of this Plan. - (5) The planned environmental water established under subclause (2) (c) is maintained by the provisions specified in Part 6 and Part 8 of this Plan.
+- (2) The planned environmental water established under subclause (1) (a) is maintained by the rules specified in Division 2 of Part 8 of this Plan. - (3) The planned environmental water established under subclause (1) (b) is maintained by the provisions specified in Part 6 of this Plan. - (4) The planned environmental water established under subclause (1) (c) is maintained by the provisions specified in Part 6 and Part 8 of this Plan.

 Note.
-The provisions in Part 6 of this Plan ensure that there will be water remaining in the water source over the long term by maintaining compliance with the long-term average annual extraction limit and long-term average sustainable diversion limit.
-The rules in Part 6 provide for a reduction in available water determinations when the long-term average annual extraction limit or the long-term average sustainable diversion limit have been assessed to have been exceeded.
+The provisions in Part 6 ensure that there will be water remaining in these water sources over the long term by maintaining compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit.
+The provisions in Part 6 provide for a reduction in available water determinations when the long-term average annual extraction limit and the long-term average sustainable diversion limit have been assessed to have been exceeded.